A framework for LISA population inference: Application to a toy model Global Fit

 For simplicity, we assume the instrumental noise level, $\sigma_n$, to be known.
 The noise parameters are $\Sigma=(A_B,\gamma_B,f_{{\rm res},B},s_{{\rm res},B})$, for which we adopt flat priors.

 For the sampling over resolvable sources, we use $\theta_{\rm PE}=(f,\varphi,\rho)$, where $\rho$ is the SNR of the source.
 The amplitude of a single source is

 Thus, in sampling we do not assume that we know the amplitudes of individual sources scale as $A_0 f^{2/3}$, with $A_0$ being common to all sources.
+We found that parameterising in terms of $\rho$ helps avoid proposing samples with amplitudes that are either too small or too large.
+In practice, this induces a frequency-dependent prior on the source amplitude, leading to proposals that are better adapted to the data.
 We use flat priors on the parameters of resolved sources.
 The maximum SNR is set to $\rho_{\rm max}=100$ and we explore different choices for the lower bound on SNR, $\rho_{\rm min}$, to assess its impact on the reconstruction of the mock Global Fit and subsequent population inference.
 The prior on the number of resolved sources is flat between 0 and 20.
 In order to avoid degenerate solutions in which multiple sources are added in the same bin and interfere destructively, we limit the number of resolved sources per bin to one.
 Note that in the formalism as we presented it, it was the function $\alpha(f,\Lambda)$ that controlled the separation between resolved and unresolved sources.
 In this example we control this via the choice of $\rho_{\rm min}$, but allow $\alpha(f,\Lambda)$ to vary flexibly to account for this.
 We expect to find that $\alpha(f,\Lambda)$ transitions from $0$ to $1$ around the point where the SNR reaches $\rho_{\rm min}$.
 Limiting to one source per bin could reduce the ability of the resolved source model to absorb non-Gaussian features of the resolved population if the prior on the amplitude of the sources was not wide enough.
 Since we use $\rho$ and not $A$ as sampling parameter, effectively allowing for very large amplitudes where the background is higher, this is not a problem here.